blake-finney/happy-hunting-grounds/README.md

 # Happy Hunting Grounds :stadium:
  > *I'm sorry, you can sit there and look and play with your silly machines as much as you like.*

-Inspired by the game played on the [Football Cliches](https://open.spotify.com/show/6U4LfcF1ymFwxRDEsUq3Gd) podcast, this respository is a Web App that allows you to play the game for yourself.
+Inspired by the game played on the [Football Cliches](https://open.spotify.com/show/6U4LfcF1ymFwxRDEsUq3Gd) podcast, this repository is a Web App that allows you to play the game for yourself.

 ## The Game :soccer:
 Happy Hunting Grounds is a game creating by the Football Cliches podcast where players have to guess goalscorers for Premier League teams at away grounds, and therefore allowing the ground to be a **happy hunting ground** for that player.